Proton vpn microsoft edge extension 2026

 Do I need to install the Proton VPN desktop app to use the Edge extension?

 Not necessarily, but having the desktop app can enhance protection by offering device-wide VPN coverage and features like a system kill switch.
 The Edge extension itself can function independently for browser-level protection.
+Disable always on vpn and how to turn off Always On VPN on Windows, Android, iOS, macOS and troubleshoot 2026

 Does the Edge extension protect all Edge traffic or just some sites?